 The Coffee plant – Coffea arabica, it’s been a trading commodity for centuries and grown in Europe since the 1700’s.

-Glossy, dark green, 4-5 inch leaves, dress this upright grower.
+Glossy, dark green leaves, 4″-5″ inches in length, dress this upright grower.

 As an extra plus, the tiny flowers produce a sweet jasmine-like fragrance.

 Can You Grow A Coffee Bean Tree Indoors?

 Yes, the Arabica coffee plant with its rich, glossy, deep green leaves and easy care make coffee an excellent potted indoor house plant.
 It thrives indoors but is often overlooked as a houseplant.